Highway code, ministerial code: The rules don’t apply to Braverman | Tom Peck

 Just, you know, to be clear, he tossed out this word salad while the person he needs to “ask for further information” was sitting next to him.
 The “appropriate course of action” isn’t a mystery either.

-Once upon a time, you had to hire expensive consultants to guide you this kind of crisis management.
+Once upon a time, you had to hire expensive consultants to guide you through this kind of crisis management.
 Experts in how to build a wall of deception, to provide you with cover.
 This government have now done it so many times, one after the other, after the other, that your average eight-year-old knows exactly what they’re up to.

 And yes, all this is very boring.
 Suella Braverman getting done for speeding really doesn’t matter very much.
 But asking the civil service to connive a way for you to take the easy way out (the speed awareness course), but without doing the difficult bit – doing it in front of other people – does matter.

 And what does matter, yet again, is the bald faced lying involved.
-Alright, well not lying, but as has already been pointed out many times, there’s a reason that criminals in courts are asked to promise to tell not merely the truth but “the whole truth.”
+Alright, well not lying, but as has already been pointed out many times, there’s a reason that criminals in courts are asked to promise to tell not merely the truth but “the whole truth”.
 And if not telling the “whole truth” counts in a court of law as breaking the oath, then what does it mean at the despatch box of the House of Commons?

 There is nothing, as it happens, in the ministerial code, about “lying” to the House of Commons.
-The wording it uses is to “knowingly mislead.”
+The wording it uses is to “knowingly mislead”.
 And so what is it, exactly, when you’re asked 11 times whether you asked your civil servants to find you an easy way around your speeding fine and each time you refuse to answer?

 There are no points when it comes to the ministerial code.
-You can’t rack up a certain number of low level offences which expire over time, or can be traded in for a fine and a morning’s inconvenience in a seminar room at a cheap hotel.
+You can’t rack up a certain number of low- level offences which expire over time, or can be traded in for a fine and a morning’s inconvenience in a seminar room at a cheap hotel.

 And yet, somehow, Braverman’s on at least her second and quite probably her third in under a year.
 It’s almost as if the rules don’t apply to her.